CodingAvenue/codestop-course-php-oop/content/Namespaces/Namespaces.facts.md

 ### Facts for Namespaces lesson:

-A `namespace` is a process of organizing related classes, interfaces, functions, and constants into logical groups to prevent name conflicts.
+A `namespace` is a way of organizing related classes, interfaces, functions, and constants into logical groups to prevent name conflicts.
 It is referred to as a virtual directory for a class in a global space.

+The `global space` is the default namespace where all classes, interfaces, functions, and constants without any namespace definition are placed.

 The `namespace` keyword defines a namespace.